emqx/eip/active/0011-persistent-sessions.md

   * Add rejected proposal using restarting processes without message storing.
   * Add technical notes on the chosen alternative.
+* 2021-08-18 Expand on syncing of messages to persistent sessions
 ## Abstract

 Persistent sessions is today relying on that there is a process alive